laserpants/trombone/docs/authentication.rst

 ::

-        $ keyman register my_application
+        $ ./keyman register my_application

         Client registered:
         my_application: 53d5864520d65aa0364a52ddbb116ca78e0df8dc

 A token is automatically generated for the new client.
-Alternatively, an existing key (a 40 character long hexadecimal string) can be specified as a trailing argument: ``keyman register my_application 53d5864520d65aa0364a52ddbb116ca78e0df8dc``.
+Alternatively, an existing key (a 40 character long hexadecimal string) may be specified as a trailing argument: ``keyman register my_application 53d5864520d65aa0364a52ddbb116ca78e0df8dc``.
 After registering an application, we can confirm that it appears in the client list with its new key.

 ::

-    $ keyman list | grep my_application
+    $ ./keyman list | grep my_application

     my_application      : 53d5864520d65aa0364a52ddbb116ca78e0df8dc